 - Is spending $200 on fast food every month in line with my goals?

 We’re not here to set benchmarks for what you “should” spend next month.
-We’re here to understand what you spent last month, or over the last six months, and take small steps to fit that spending more in line with our values.
+We’re here to understand what you spent last month or over the previous six months and take small steps to fit that spending more in line with our values.
 Think habits, not numbers.

-Unlike prescriptive budgeting, the track and adjust method helps you examine why you’re having trouble saving, and ease those troubles.
-And it does so without taking up hours of your time, or making you feel like you’re failing at arbitrary goals.
+Unlike prescriptive budgeting, the track and adjust method helps you examine why you have trouble saving and work to ease those troubles.
+And it does so without taking up hours of your time or making you feel like you’re failing at arbitrary goals.

 The Anti-Budgeting Method

-For a more radical departure from the traditional idea of a budget, there is a method that some are calling “anti-budgeting,” inspired by ideas from big personal finance bloggers like Paula Pant.
+For a more radical departure from the traditional idea of a budget, there is a method that some are calling “anti-budgeting,” inspired by ideas from leading personal finance personalities like Paula Pant.
 It goes something like this:

 First: Pay yourself before anything else.
-Whatever your income for the month, take a preset amount to put towards goals like saving, investing, or reducing debt before you spend on anything else.
+Whatever your monthly income, take a preset amount to put towards goals like saving, investing, or reducing debt before you spend on anything else.

 Then: Nothing.
 That’s pretty much it.
-When the saving part is already taken care of, then the spending side will figure itself out with what’s left and we don’t need to do much else with it.
+When the saving part is already taken care of, the spending side will figure itself out with what’s left, and we don’t need to do much else with it.

 Most people don’t even notice the decreased spending.
 You feel it when you’re trying to restrict it.
 But when the money we’re spending is just the money we have, we always make it work.

 One final note here: start small.
 Set yourself up for success.
 If you pay yourself way too much and end up backpedaling into your savings to cover expenses, then you’ll weaken the technique.
-Start by paying yourself a small amount that you know you won’t miss, and slowly build up that amount over time.
+Instead, start by paying yourself a small amount you know you won’t miss and slowly build up that amount over time.